parkersavi/NewsRecommendation/README.md

 #### 2) With Publication Date:
 ##### Valid dates are between 2019-03-01 and 2019-04-30
     http://newsheadlines-env.p2ucunbpbt.us-east-1.elasticbeanstalk.com/news?publicationDate=2019-04-12
-The service will return every news headline published on this day to its list of matched employees.
-I have chosen to return a list of employee ids
+**The service will return every news headline published on this day to its list of matched employees.
+I have chosen to return a list of employee ids**

-Note, if there is a no match, then employeeIds array will be empty.
+**Note:** if there is a no match, then employeeIds array will be empty.

 #### Additionally: